-We conducted our audits in accordance with auditing standards generally accepted in the United States of America, the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and applicable provisions of the Office of Management and Budget (OMB) Bulletin No. 01-02, Audit Requirements for Federal Financial Statements.
+We conducted our audits in accordance with the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States and applicable provisions of the Office of Management and Budget (OMB) Bulletin No. 01-02, Audit Requirements for Federal Financial Statements.
 Those standards require that we plan and perform the audits to obtain reasonable assurance about whether the Custodial Schedule is free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the Custodial Schedule.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall custodial schedule presentation.
 Our responsibility is to express an opinion on the Custodial Schedule based on our audits.
 We believe that our audits provide a reasonable basis for our opinion.

-In planning and conducting our audit of the U.S. Mint's Custodial Schedule as of September 30, 2002, we considered its internal control over financial reporting and compliance with laws and regulations.
-Specifically, we obtained an understanding of the design of the U.S. Mint's internal controls, determined whether these internal controls had been placed in operation, assessed control risk, and performed tests of controls in order to determine our auditing procedures for the purpose of expressing our opinion on the Custodial Schedule and not to provide assurance on the internal control over financial reporting and compliance with laws and regulations.
+In planning and conducting our audit of the Custodial Schedule, we considered internal control over financial reporting and compliance with laws and regulations.
+Specifically, we obtained an understanding of the design of the U.S. Mint's internal controls, determined whether these controls had been placed in operation, assessed control risk, and performed tests of controls in order to determine our auditing procedures for the purpose of expressing our opinion on the Custodial Schedule and not to provide assurance on the internal control over financial reporting and compliance with laws and regulations.
 Consequently, we do not provide an opinion on such controls.

-As part of obtaining reasonable assurance about whether the Custodial Schedule is free of material misstatement, we performed tests of the U.S. Mint's compliance with certain provisions of laws and regulations, noncompliance with which could have a direct and material effect on the determination of Custodial Schedule amounts as of September 30, 2002, and certain other laws and regulations.
+As part of obtaining reasonable assurance about whether the Custodial Schedule is free of material misstatement, we performed tests of the U.S. Mint's compliance with certain provisions of laws and regulations, noncompliance with which could have a direct and material effect on the determination of Custodial Schedule amounts.
 We limited our tests of compliance to these provisions and we did not test compliance with all laws and regulations applicable to the U.S. Mint.
 Providing an opinion on compliance with laws and regulations was not an objective of our audit and, accordingly, we do not express such an opinion.